-The WSU Breeding Program is focused toward developing honey bee stocks that exhibit a measure of resistance or tolerance to common honey bee pathogens and parasites.
-A related program coordinated by WSU designed to enhance US honey bee diversity through importation of honey bee semen from Old World sources, evaluation of progeny and release of germplasm to the queen production industry.
+The WSU Breeding Program is focused toward developing honey bee genetic lines that exhibit a measure of resistance or tolerance to common honey bee pathogens and parasites.
+This program is designed to enhance US honey bee diversity through importation of honey bee semen from Old World sources, evaluation of progeny and distribution of germplasm to the queen production industry.
+The use of instrumental insemination (I.I.) allows us to ensure queens are bred with Old World semen, increasing the genetic diversity of honey bees throughout the U.S.

 Selection Methods for Honey Bee Breeding

 This national award-winning video provides beekeepers with the knowledge they need to implement a successful breeding program.
-Used to develop the New World Carniolan breeding program more than 40 years ago, and in the development of The WSU project breeder queens, the closed population breeding program designed by Drs.
+These methods were used to develop the New World Carniolan breeding program more than 40 years ago, and in the development of The WSU project breeder queens.
+This closed population breeding program was designed by Drs.
 Page and Laidlaw offers beekeepers a pragmatic way of stock selection and improvement.
 The video covers the basics of honey bee breeding, selection methods, and how to avoid costly mistakes that can lead to inbreeding.

 Instrumental Insemination of Honey Bee Queens